Learner Driver Insurance FAQs

 Am I insured to take my driving test?arrow

 Yes.
 You will need to take your insurance policy documents with you and ensure the car meets certain requirements set by the government.
-We’ve summarised the main points here but we advise you to read the full requirements in our advice on taking the driving test in your own car.
+We suggest you read the full requirements in our advice on taking the driving test in your own car, but we've summarised the main points here:

 - The car must be roadworthy (with a current MOT for cars over 3 years old)

-- There can’t be any warning lights showing
+- There must not be any warning lights showing

-- There can’t be any tyre damage or space-saver tyre fitted
+- There must not be any tyre damage or space-saver tyre fitted

 Who underwrites Marmalade's Learner Driver Insurance?arrow